Complaints to the International Criminal Court: Somalia

 In May 2006 a Somali warlord, Musa Sudi Yalahow was reported to have ordered his militiamen to take over Keysaney Hospital in northern Mogadishu, a move that may contravene the laws against war crimes.
 A Somali NGO, the Somali Justice Advocacy office wrote to the court requesting that it investigate this as a war crime.

 Somalia is not a party to the court, and therefore would have to consent or be referred by the UN Security Council in order for the court to have jurisdiction.

-In June 2006 the regional body IGAD threatened to do this to warlords it termed "spoilers".
+In June 2006 the regional body Intergovernmental Authority on Development threatened to do this to warlords it termed "spoilers".

 In April 2007, an observer in Somalia from the European Union claimed that soldiers from Ethiopia and Somalia's Transitional Federal Government had targeted Somali civilians as part of the ongoing War in Somalia, and that Ugandan peacekeepers from the African Union Mission to Somalia had stood by while this happened.
 Although neither Somalia nor Ethiopia are court members, Uganda and three other AMISOM troop-contributors are, and could be charged with complicity in the war crime.

 In November 2007 the UN Secretary-General's special envoy to Somalia, Ahmedou Ould-Abdallah, called for the court to prosecute war crimes suspects.